 “Price maintenance may occur when a supplier prevents a customer from selling a product below a minimum price by means of a threat, promise or agreement.
 It may also occur when a supplier refuses to supply a customer or otherwise discriminates against them because of their low pricing policy.”

-1. For a supplier of goods or services to influence a customer, or another person to whom a product comes for resale, to raise its prices (or discourage the reduction of prices) and competition is adversely affected;
+1. For a supplier of goods or services to influence a customer or reseller to raise its prices or discourage the reduction of prices, by agreement, threat promise or “any like means”, and competition is adversely affected;

 2. To refuse to supply goods or services to a person, or otherwise discriminate against them, based on their low pricing policy and competition is adversely affected; or

-3. To induce a supplier, as a condition to dealing with the supplier, to refuse to supply a product to another person because of that other person’s low pricing policy and competition is adversely affected.
+3. To induce a supplier by agreement, threat, promise or “any like means”, as a condition to dealing with the supplier, to refuse to supply a product to another person because of that other person’s low pricing policy and competition is adversely affected.

 Before the Act was amended in 2009, price maintenance was a “per se” criminal offence.
 In other words, price maintenance was a criminal offence subject to fines and/or imprisonment that required no market effects in order to be established.
 The new price maintenance provisions now require that market effects be shown – i.e., an adverse effect on competition in a market.